RAW DEAL: Council tax bills in Peterborough could be nearly halved

 “We are also working with local government to develop a funding system for the future based on the needs of different areas.”

-The Local Government Association, which represents councils, said it cannot comment specifically on Peterborough’s situation, but its chairman Lord Porter said: “The need for adequate funding for local government is urgent.
+The Local Government Association (LGA), which represents councils, said it cannot comment specifically on Peterborough’s situation, but its chairman Lord Porter said: “The need for adequate funding for local government is urgent.

 “To maximise the potential of local government and protect local services from further cuts, funding gaps must be properly addressed and local government as a whole must be allowed to keep all of the business rates it collects locally each year to put it on a sustainable footing.”